Stump Pass – like a Painting by Salvador Dali

 A one-mile long hiking trail is cutting through a thick “jungle.”
 Sea grapes are bordering the Gulf of Mexico, and a lush mangrove forest grows on the bay side of this little peninsula.
 At high tide, small patches of the trail get flooded with lukewarm water from the Gulf.
 Small crabs are excited about the change of their environment, darting around, busy trying to find their dinner, busy to find a new mate.
 When approaching them, they are disappearing into little holes.

-It can be hot during the Summer Months
+It is hot during the Summer Months…very hot

 The mangroves are shading most parts of the trail, but the few sections without shade are hot like a cook-top when the sun is baking down during the summer months.